Hidilyn Diaz: Competitive career

 First learning weightlifting from her older cousins, Diaz initially lifted using makeshift barbells made of mag wheels or concrete.
-Prior to high school, Diaz joined the University of Zamboanga's (UZ) extension program to train in weightlifting under her cousin Catalino Diaz who is also her first coach.
-Elementary students not enrolled in UZ were able to train under the program by Institute of Human Kinetics director Elbert Atilano.
-She had to do part-time work; selling vegetables and fish and washing jeepneys to fund her transportation to a local gymnasium.
-Diaz first competition was the 2002 Batang Pinoy in Puerto Princesa.
+Prior to high school, Diaz joined the University of Zamboanga's (UZ) extension program to train in weightlifting under her cousin Catalino Diaz who was also her first coach.
+Elementary students not enrolled in UZ were able to train under the program of Institute of Human Kinetics director Elbert Atilano.
+She had to do part-time work to fund her transportation to a local gymnasium.
+Her part-time jobs were selling vegetables and fish and washing jeepneys.
+Diaz's first competition was the 2002 Batang Pinoy in Puerto Princesa.
 She went on to compete in various local and national competitions and secured support from the local government.
 Diaz became part of the Philippine national weightlifting team at age 13.

 2008 Summer Olympics

-Diaz was selected as a wild card entry to the Summer Olympics by the Philippine Weightlifting Association in early 2008.
-She is the first female weightlifter to compete for the Philippines in the Olympics, and the sixth weightlifter overall (the first being Rodrigo del Rosario competing in 1948 London Olympics).
+Diaz was selected as a wild card entry to the Beijing Olympics by the Philippine Weightlifting Association in early 2008.
+This made her the first female weightlifter to compete for the Philippines in the Olympics, and the sixth weightlifter overall (the first being Rodrigo del Rosario competing in 1948 London Olympics).
 Competing in the women's 58-kg class, 17-year-old Diaz lifted 85-kg in the snatch and 107-kg in the clean and jerk for a 192-kg total, breaking the Philippine record that she herself set at the 2007 Southeast Asian Games.
 Although she placed second to last in a field of 12 weightlifters, her performance was praised and considered promising for her age.
 Philippine Sports Commission Chairman William Ramirez once commented that she competed there to gain valuable experience and predicted that she would be a strong contender in future competitions.

 2012 Summer Olympics

 Diaz became the first Filipina weightlifter to compete in two consecutive Olympics, by qualifying in the women's weightlifting under 58 kg through the Continental and World Qualifying Tournaments.
 She was ranked ninth in her event heading to the Olympics.
 During the 2012 London Olympics, Diaz was chosen to be the flagbearer during the Opening Ceremony.

 She was coached by Tony Agustin, and they projected a 225 kg lift, above her personal best of 219 kg.
 She successfully lifted a personal best of 97 kg in the snatch, 12th best among the 19 competitors.
-However her 118 kg Clean and Jerk was unsuccessful after three attempts.
+However her 118 kg clean and jerk was unsuccessful after three attempts.
 She was one of two competitors (along with Lina Rivas of Colombia) to end with an official result of "Did not finish" (DNF) in the event.